-3. The products produced are highly differentiated by branding, packing, Colour, taste, design and trademarks but have close substitutes.
+3. The products produced are highly differentiated.
+This is done by branding, packing, Colour, taste, design and trademarks but have close substitutes.

-4. There is widespread persuasive advertising and sales promotion campaigns, all of which aim at making the demand for commodities inelastic.
+4. There is widespread persuasive advertising and sales promotion campaigns.
+All of which aim at making the demand for commodities inelastic.